edgexfoundry/security-api-gateway/README.md

 At this point we need to get an access token to use to authenticate requests to the reverse proxy.

 From the directory with your docker-compose file, use the following commands to reset the proxy to its initial status and create a user and token.
+Note that the user needs to have the group `admin` for the token to have the correct permissions.

 ```
 docker-compose run edgex-proxy --reset=true --init=false